 - Include spaces with small manipulatives like a buttoning and zipping wall or interactive Lego wall.

-- Encourage optimistic thinking and self-regulation through positive affirmations.
+- Encourage reflection and self-regulation through positive affirmations.
 As children push up against the wall or hop from one square to the next, post affirmations for them to read aloud such as:

 - I am going to have a good day